ambient330/Graphic-Utility-Radar-Toolkit-V4/README.md

-# Graphic-Utility-Radar-Toolkit-V4
+# Graphic-Utility-Radar-Toolkit-V
-GURT V4 (the V stands for vispy)
+GURT V (the V stands for vispy)

 A graphical interface built on ARM PyART & VisPY that emulates NCAR's SOLO3 program.